Jensen-Healey: Engines and transmissions

 Lotus 907 engine as used in 1974 Jensen-Healey.
 North American version with dual single throat Zenith Strombergs.

-Various engines were tried out in the prototype stage including Vauxhall, Ford and BMW units.
-The Vauxhall 2.3 L engine met United States emission requirements but did not meet the power target of 130 hp.
-A German Ford V6 was considered but industrial action crippled supply.
-BMW could not supply an engine in the volumes needed.
-Colin Chapman of Lotus offered, and Jensen accepted, his company's new 1973 cc Lotus 907 dual overhead cam, 16-valve all-alloy engine.
-This multi-valve engine was the first modern dual overhead cam 4 valve per cylinder engine to be mass-produced on an assembly line.
-This setup put out approximately 144 bhp (107 kW), topping out at 119 mph (192 km/h) and accelerating from zero to 60 mph in 7.8 seconds (8.1 seconds for the emission controlled U.S. version).
+Various engines were tried out in the prototype stage, including Vauxhall, Ford, and BMW units.
+The Vauxhall 2.3 L engine met United States emission requirements but not the power target of 130 hp.
+A German Ford V6 was considered, but industrial action crippled supply.
+BMW could not supply the required number of engines.
+Colin Chapman of Lotus offered, and Jensen accepted, the new 1973 cc Lotus 907 dual overhead cam, 16-valve all-alloy engine.
+This multi-valve engine was the first modern dual overhead cam 4-valve-per-cylinder engine to be mass-produced on an assembly line.
+This put out approximately 144 bhp (107 kW), topping out at 119 mph (192 km/h) and accelerating from zero to 60 mph in 7.8 seconds (8.1 seconds for the emission-controlled U.S. version).

 International variation

 Vehicles for European distribution and sale contained dual side-draught twin-throat Dell'Orto DHLA carburettors (similar to Weber DCOE carburettors but with improved progression circuits); those exported to the United States had dual side-draught single-throat CD175 Zenith Strombergs in order to meet emissions requirements.
 The oil cooler was absent in the earliest models.

-The initial transmission was a four-speed Chrysler unit, which was also used in the Sunbeam Rapier.
-The Mk 2 cars from 1975 onwards used the same Getrag 235/5 five-speed gearbox that was offered as an optional but rare gearbox on some models of the BMW 2002, and the Chevette HS.
+The initial transmission was a four-speed Chrysler unit, also used in the Sunbeam Rapier.
+The Mk 2 cars from 1975 onwards used the same Getrag 235/5 five-speed gearbox that was optional (but rare) on some models of the BMW 2002, and the Chevette HS.
 As a deliberate sports car gearbox, this was a close-ratio gearbox: unusually, fifth gear was not an overdrive gear but a direct 1:1 ratio.
-The Jensen-Healey was sold in Japan, with right-hand drive, but was fitted with USA-spec equipment.
+The Jensen-Healey was sold in Japan, with right-hand drive, but was with USA-spec equipment.
 It complied with Japanese Government dimension regulations and the engine displacement did not impose a high annual road tax obligation.